nobl9/terraform-n9-export-aws/README.md

 Copy the above to the configuration of `DataExport` in N9 App (YAML or UI).
 Every hour content will be exported.

-Example Nobl9 YAML for Data Export, which can be applied with `sloctl`.
+Example Nobl9 YAML for Data Export, can be applied with `sloctl` or configured with UI.

 ```yaml
 apiVersion: n9/v1alpha